-Completion of one of the following, taken in place of Research Methods in Counseling (MHC 535), with a grade of B or better:
+1. Completion of one of the following, taken in place of Research Methods in Counseling (MHC 535), with a grade of B or better:

-CPSY 538 Advanced Research Methods (students with demonstrated skills and experience in research) 3 CPSY 530 Research Methods and Statistics I (students without research background) 3 Completi on of one of the following, with a grade of B or better: CPSY 531 Research Methods and Statistics II (students interested in conducting quantitative research) 3 CPSY 537 Qualitative Research Methods (students interested in conducting qualitative research) 2 agreement by a faculty member to serve as chair of a thesis committee, and designation of a three-person faculty committee
+MHC 538 Advanced Research Methods (students with demonstrated skills a experience in research) and 3 CTSP 530 Research Methods and Statistics I (students without research background) 3 2.
+Con npletion of one of the following, with a grade of B or better: CTSP 531 Research Methods and Statistics II (students interested in conducting quantitative research) 3 CTSP 537 Qualitative Research Methods (students interested in J CISP 337 conducting qualitative research) 2

+- 3. Completion of a thesis proposal, including a timeline for completing the project, an agreement by a faculty member to serve as chair of a thesis committee, and designation of a three-person faculty committee - 4.
+Formal approval of a thesis proposal by a thesis committee